 - If a student is an Executive Member on the King’s University College Student Council, the student may be registered in 3.5 courses

-- If a student is registered with Services with Students with Disabilities, the student may be registered in 3.5 courses
+- If a student is registered with the Accessibility, Counselling and Student Development Office, the student may be registered in 3.5 courses.

 The availability and monetary value of all awards, bursaries and scholarships are subject to change.
 King’s reserves the right to change the listed award, scholarship or bursary information and/or value without notice.

 King’s awards, scholarships, and bursaries are not transferable to other postsecondary institutions.